‘Crazy Ex-Girlfriend’ Executive Producer Answers Questions About The Finale

 She revealed that the show’s writers all had strong opinions about who Rebecca should end up with.
 She said the actors who play the three men were insanely competitive, which she thought was funny.
 McKenna noted that all the men have come a long way and Rebecca’s “journey of self-discovery has really affected [them] in different ways.”

-McKenna also implied there could be a Crazy Ex-Girlfriend stage musical…but it won’t be happening anytime soon.
+McKenna also implied there could be a Crazy Ex-Girlfriend stage musical, but it won’t be happening anytime soon.
 She said fans would “see it when you see it.”